tad-agentics/autoblogger/readme.txt

 * E-E-A-T compliance features

 == Upgrade Notice ==

+= 1.0.9 =
+Enhanced debugging - now you can see prompts being loaded and saved in the console!

+= 1.0.8 =
+Critical fix for language switcher - now properly detects language changes and reloads page!

 = 1.0.3 =
 Critical fix for settings persistence and REST API registration!